Arson damage during the George Floyd protests in Minneapolis–Saint Paul: Background

 Acts of arson in Minneapolis-Saint Paul occurred during a period of widespread civil disorder following the May 25, 2020, murder of George Floyd, an unarmed Black man, by Derek Chauvin, a White officer with the Minneapolis Police Department.
-During the arrest, Chauvin knelt on Floyd's neck for over nine minutes while Floyd was handcuffed and lying facedown in the street at the 38th and Chicago street intersection.
-While being pinned at his neck by Chauvin's knee, Floyd said repeatedly that he could not breathe, begged for help, and lost consciousness.
-Three other Minneapolis police officers assisted in the arrest and held a crowd of concerned onlookers back.
-Floyd was transported from the scene by ambulance and pronounced dead at a nearby hospital.

 Floyd's murder was captured by a bystander video that quickly circulated widely in the media.
 Widespread outrage over the video's content led to the George Floyd protests, a global Black Lives Matter movement against structural racism and police brutality.
 While most people protesting Floyd's murder did so peacefully, mass demonstrations gave way to widespread rioting in Minneapolis, Saint Paul, and Twin Cities' suburbs in the five days after Floyd's murder.

 Nearly 1,500 property locations in the Minneapolis-Saint Paul metropolitan area suffered some type of property damage during the riots, such as by fire, looting, smashed windows or doors, graffiti, ransacking, or other forms of vandalism.
 At a cost of approximately $500 million, local unrest after the murder of George Floyd was the second most destructive in United States history, after the 1992 Los Angeles riots.
 About 60% of the financial losses from rioting in Minneapolis–Saint Paul were uninsured.